 Our Manager is authorized to follow a broad asset acquisition strategy.
 We may pursue other types of acquisitions as market conditions evolve.
 Our Manager makes decisions about our investments in accordance with broad investment guidelines adopted by our board of directors.
 Accordingly, we may, without a stockholder vote, change our target sectors and acquire a variety of assets that differ from, and are possibly riskier than, our current asset portfolio.
-Consequently, our Manager has great latitude in determining the types and categories of assets it may decide are proper investments for us, including the latitude to invest in types and categories of assets.
+Consequently, our Manager has great latitude in determining the types and categories of assets it may decide are proper investments for us, including the latitude to invest in types and categories of assets that may differ from those in our existing portfolio.
+Our directors will periodically review our strategy and our portfolio of assets.
 However, our board will not review or pre-approve each proposed acquisition or our related financing arrangements.
 In addition, in conducting periodic reviews, the directors will rely primarily on information provided to them by our Manager.
 Furthermore, transactions entered into by our Manager may be difficult or impossible to reverse by the time they are reviewed by the directors even if the transactions contravene the terms of the Management Agreement.
 In addition, we may change our asset acquisition strategy, including our target asset classes, without a stockholder vote.